 Items borrowed by a patron may be recalled after two weeks at the request of any other patron.
 All materials are subject to recall.
 Material to be placed on reserve may be recalled at any time.

 Failure to respond to a recall notice and return the recalled item may result in suspension of loan privileges and bills for replacement costs and processing.
 Recalled items accrue fines of $1.50 per item per day overdue.

 In general, an item may be renewed as often as the borrower wishes, provided the patron returns the item to the circulation desk or makes other arrangements to renew as instructed by the circulation staff.
 If another user has requested the item, that request will be honored before the renewal.
 When you renew books, you are extending the loan period for borrowed books.

-The borrower bears sole responsibility for any fines, fees, or charges accrued because of the late return, damage, or loss of materials charged to the borrower's card.
+The borrower bears sole responsibility for any fines, fees, or charges accrued because of the late return, damage, or loss of TMLL materials charged to the borrower's card.
 If the borrower has lost the items that are borrowed, the borrower will be charged $95.00 per lost item to cover replacement costs.
 All loan privileges will be suspended if a substantial number of fines accrue against an individual’s record.

 For materials borrowed from other libraries, the fine schedules of the lending institution apply.
 Fines owed are payable to the lending institution only.
 Borrowing privileges may be suspended until the account is paid in full and the material is returned or replaced by the borrower.
-Students with outstanding fines or overdue books will not be cleared for graduation until their library obligations are met.
+Law students with outstanding fines or overdue books will not be cleared for graduation until their library obligations are met.
 Borrowers should not allow others to use their identification cards since they will be solely responsible for any transactions charged to their card.